codemickeycode/codemickeycode/README.md

 - 🔭 I’m currently working on simple automation tools for PythonPH and weekly Python projects
 - 🌱 I’m currently learning teaching, coaching and entrepreneurship
 - 👯 I’m looking to collaborate on Python Community projects
-- 🤔 I’m looking for help with [PythonPH](https://python.ph) events - looking for guest speakers and sponsors
+- 🤔 I’m looking for help with [PythonPH](https://python.ph) events - always looking for guest speakers and sponsors (industry and academic partners)
 - 💬 Ask me about:
     - building/growing your Python team through training and coaching
     - The Python Community